Health and support services in New Zealand

 Most universities and institutions offer special support to international students with disabilities, but it is best to communicate the same at the time of application to discuss if any special arrangements need to be made for you.

-For instance, as an initiative University of Auckland through its Student Disability Services offers a range of support for its disabled students such as practical help and advice, emotional encouragement, study planning, crisis management, and liaison with external agencies.
+For instance, as an initiative, the University of Auckland through its Student Disability Services offers a range of support for its disabled students such as practical help and advice, emotional encouragement, study planning, crisis management, and liaison with external agencies.

 Make sure you have a health insurance

-Remember, most universities and colleges also provide with health insurance facilities to international students.
-Discuss with your IDP counsellor for the details regarding your health insurance options in New Zealand.
+While most universities and colleges also provide health insurance facilities to international students, you might have to arrange for it on your own if your institution doesn’t provide one before your departure.
+Discuss with your IDP counsellor for details regarding your best health insurance options in New Zealand.

 In an emergency

-Some other emergency contact numbers you should have saved are:
+Some other emergency contact numbers you should keep saved are: